-Boss moves his focus to footage from a bank of sixty four cameras located in the centre of town in the comms suite of the municipal building.
-He is able to witness the masked man’s progress through the town on several cameras, past BetFred and BetterBet, past the Hungarian supermarket, past the bank of posters advertising the Psychedelic Furs reunion concert, through the park where the street drinkers assemble, into the square, past the fountain of Poseidon and into the smarter part of town.
-He passes the 61 bus stop by John Lewis, but then it is not clear where he goes.
-He disappears into a crowd of people that are watching a weathered looking jazz trumpeter with a hunched back in a black coat and black trilby hat.
+Boss moves his focus to footage from a bank of sixty-four cameras located in the centre of town in the comms suite of the municipal building.
+He is able to witness the masked man’s progress through the town on multiple cameras, past BetFred and BetterBet, past the Hungarian supermarket, past the bank of posters advertising Killing Joke’s reunion concert, through the park where the street drinkers assemble, into the square, past the fountain of Poseidon and into the smarter part of town.
+He passes the 66 bus stop by John Lewis, but then it is not clear where he goes.
+He disappears into a crowd of people that are watching a weathered-looking jazz trumpeter with a hunched back in a black coat and black trilby hat.
 It is unusual for a street musician to draw such a crowd.
 Jazzman’s audience grows by the minute.
-With the movement of the crowd it is difficult to see what is going on.
+With the movement of the crowd, it is difficult to see what is going on.
 There is no sighting of the masked man emerging from the melee.

 Boss tells Jagger to put out the word to bring the jazz trumpeter in for questioning.

 There are no further sightings.
-He hopes that as the day wears on there will be more on the CCTV footage to view.
-Other than that, there are bound to be witnesses.
-Some public spirited citizen will have noticed a man wearing a balaclava weighed down an Ikea bag.
+He hopes that as the day wears on, there will be more on the CCTV footage to view and that other witnesses come forward.
+Some public-spirited citizen must have noticed a man wearing a balaclava weighed down by an Ikea bag.
 Surely.
 Perhaps he went into a shop.
 Perhaps one of the local premises is a front for some clandestine operation.
 Perhaps a number of the shops are fronts for clandestine operations.
 A lot of ethnic traders have moved in lately.
 He instructs his team to question all the traders in the area, threaten them if necessary.

-Meanwhile the jazz trumpeter too has disappeared.
+Meanwhile, the jazz trumpeter too has disappeared.
 He has somehow avoided Boss’s men, who are now all over the west side of town.
-As it happens, with his gear packed into a makeshift box trolley, he is making his way to the Café Baba.
+With his gear packed into a makeshift box trolley, he is making his way to Café Baba.
 He likes to relax here with a slice of orange and almond cake and a glass of mint tea, away from the afternoon crowds.
 Ahmed will usually have some mellow jazz playing.
 They might even have a bit of a jam later in the back.

 ‘I think we need to find out what it is,’ says Matt.
 ‘Before we make a decision.’